profile picture

 • As of today, systemd 204 is available in Debian experimental.
 If you are interested in systemd, please install it and report any issues to the BTS — merely reporting them on IRC is not sufficient, we need to have them in the BTS so we don’t forget about them.
 Read more →

-• Sometimes, people show up in our IRC channel #debian-systemd or on our mailing list [email protected] and ask how they can help.
+• Sometimes, people show up in our IRC channel #debian-systemd or on our mailing list pkg-systemd-maintainers@lists.alioth.debian.org and ask how they can help.
 This blog post answers that question.
 First of all, whatever you end up doing, please coordinate with us first!
+Saying hi in our IRC channel or on our mailing list and explaining what you intend to do is all we ask for.
+In the past, people have filed bug reports with service files that are not idiomatic, and we really need to avoid that.
 Read more →

 • The German computer magazine c't has covered Debsources in its most recent edition (c't 16/2013).
 In that article, they also state: Debsources integriert auch eine Code-Suche, allerdings werden lediglich die Quellen des Unstable-Zweigs durchsucht, der zirka ein Drittel des Quellcodes von Debsources ausmacht.
-Read more →
+This loosely translates to: Read more →

 • This blog post is the third of a series of posts dealing with the results of the Debian systemd survey.
 I intend to give a presentation at DebConf 2013, too, so you could either read my posts, or watch the talk, or both :-).
 Read more →